supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     ![The 'BCDRIaaSPlan' variable is shown in the Automation Account.](images1/E2T1S16upd1.png "Automation Account variables")

 1. Before continuing, check that the template deployment you started at the beginning of this task has been completed.
-From the Azure portal home page, select **Subscriptions**, select your subscription, then select **Deployments**.
+From the Azure portal home page, select **Subscriptions**, select your subscription, then click on **Deployments (1)**.

     ![The 'Contoso-IaaS-DR' template deployment shows as successful.](images1/E2T1S18upd.png "Template status")

    > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+   > - Click on the **Validate** button for the corresponding task.
+You can proceed to the next task if you receive a success message.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help
+   > - If you need any assistance, please contact us at **cloudlabs-support@spektrasystems.com**.
+We are available 24/7 to help.
    <validation step="1134d3fd-1557-47f5-89db-4b6eebd50650" />

-### Task 2: Inspect DR for the Domain Controller tier
+### Task 2: Inspect DR for the Domain Controller Tier

-In this task, you will simply review the rest of the configuration to confirm everything is as it should be.
+In this task, you will review the rest of the configuration to confirm everything is as it should be.

-The failover site in has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
-These are integrated with the existing `contoso.com` domain hosted on **ADVM1** and **ADVM2** in the primary site.
-They run in a fully active-active configuration (there is therefore no failover required for this tier).The configuration of these domain controllers is fully automatic.
+The failover site has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
+These are integrated with the existing `contoso.com` domains hosted on **ADVM1** and **ADVM2** in the primary site.
+They run in a fully active-active configuration (there is therefore no failover required for this tier).
+The configuration of these domain controllers is fully automatic.

-1. From the Azure portal home page, select **Subscriptions**, choose your subscription, and select **Deployments**, then open the **Contoso-IaaS-DR** deployment used for the DR site.
+1. From the Azure portal home page, select **Subscriptions,** choose your subscription, and click on **Deployments (1)**.
+Then, open the **Contoso-IaaS-DR (2)** deployment used for the DR site.

     ![Click path to the 'Contoso-IaaS-DR' deployment.](images1/E2T2S1upd.png "DR deployment")

 1. Select **Template** and review the template contents.
-Note the use of `dependsOn` to carefully control the deployment sequence.
+Note the use of `dependsOn` to control the deployment sequence carefully.
 The resources are deployed as follows:

-    - The VNet2 virtual network is created
+    - The VNet2 virtual network is created.
     - VNet2 is peered with VNet1.
-This creates connectivity between the two networks
+This creates connectivity between the two networks.
-    - The DNS settings in VNet2 are updated to point to the domain controllers in VNet1
+    - The DNS settings in VNet2 are updated to point to the domain controllers in VNet1.
-    - The new domain controllers, **ADVM3** and **ADVM4** are deployed to VNet2, with static private IP addresses.
-A custom script extension is used to configure these VMs as domain controllers.
+    - The new domain controllers, **ADVM3** and **ADVM4**, are deployed to VNet2 with static private IP addresses.
+A custom script extension configures these VMs as domain controllers.
     - The DNS settings in VNet2 are then updated to point to these new domain controllers.
-    - Other VMs (such as **SQLVM3**) are now able to be deployed
+    - Other VMs (such as **SQLVM3**) are now able to be deployed.

     ![Azure portal showing the Contoso-IaaS-DR template, with the deployment sequence highlighted.](images1/E2T2S2.png "DR template")